Religions in Nepal - The Repository of Ethnic Mosaic

 After Hinduism and Buddhism, Islam is the next most practised faith constituting around 4.4% of the total population.
 The first ever Muslims to have arrived in Nepal comprised of Kashmiris, Persians, Afghans and Arabians who worked as courtiers, counsellors and musicians of Nepali kings, traders, manufacturers of guns, and also trainers of Nepali soldiers in the use of arms and ammunition.
 In later years, many of these people escaped on the fear of being persecuted by Hindu kings, while many others arrived in the country fleeing the revolt of 1857 in India.
 The present-day Nepali Muslims are actually descendants of these people and some other Kashmiri merchants who arrived as late as the 1970s and Tibetan Muslims who arrived in the country post-1959 after the Communist takeover in China.

-Most of these people now live in the Terai region in south Nepal and have cultural similarities with North-Indian Muslims.
+Most of these people now live in the Terai region in southern Nepal and have cultural similarities with North-Indian Muslims.
 There are a number of mosques in Nepal, Kashmiri Takia Mosque in Durbar Marg being the oldest.
 The Raki Bazaar in Indra Chowk is named after the Iraqi merchants who settled here during medieval times.

 Kiratism is an ancient religion that is said to have originated in Nepal.
 The indigenous Himalayan tribes of Limbu, Rai, Sunuwar and Yakkha are followers of this faith.
 Also known as Kirat Mundhum, Kiratism involves worship of ancestors, nature, sun, moon, wind, fire, main pillar of their homes, and Gods like Sumnima-Paruhang and Tagera Ningwaphumang, and combines beliefs of Tibetan Buddhism, Shaivism and animism.